pandaonair/Jolokia-RCE/README.md

 This will execute the command that you have specified in the `ExportObject.java` file

-Note that if you are trying to create a Remote shell, then you will have to open a Netcat Listner on your server at `port_r` specified in `ExportObject.java` file
+Note that if you are trying to create a Remote shell, then you will have to open a Netcat Listner on your server at `port_3` specified in `ExportObject.java` file

 Reference: